History of education: China

-Greece and Rome
+Greece

 In the city-states of ancient Greece, most education was private, except in Sparta.
-For example, in Athens, during the 5th and 4th century BC, aside from two years military training, the state played little part in schooling.
+For example, in Athens, during the 5th and 4th century BC, aside from two years of military training, the state played little part in schooling.
 Anyone could open a school and decide the curriculum.
 Parents could choose a school offering the subjects they wanted their children to learn, at a monthly fee they could afford.
-Most parents, even the poor, sent their sons to schools for at least a few years, and if they could afford it from around the age of seven until fourteen, learning gymnastics (including athletics, sport and wrestling), music (including poetry, drama and history) and literacy.
+Most parents, even the poor, sent their sons to schools for at least a few years, and if they could afford it from around the age of seven until fourteen, learning gymnastics (including athletics, sport, and wrestling), music (including poetry, drama, and history) and literacy.
 Girls rarely received formal education.
 At writing school, the youngest students learned the alphabet by song, then later by copying the shapes of letters with a stylus on a waxed wooden tablet.
-After some schooling, the sons of poor or middle-class families often learnt a trade by apprenticeship, whether with their father or another tradesman.
+After some schooling, the sons of poor or middle-class families often learned a trade by apprenticeship, whether with their father or another tradesman.

 By around 350 BC, it was common for children at schools in Athens to also study various arts such as drawing, painting, and sculpture.
 The richest students continued their education by studying with sophists, from whom they could learn subjects such as rhetoric, mathematics, geography, natural history, politics, and logic.
 Some of Athens' greatest schools of higher education included the Lyceum (the so-called Peripatetic school founded by Aristotle of Stageira) and the Platonic Academy (founded by Plato of Athens).
 The education system of the wealthy ancient Greeks is also called Paideia.
 In the subsequent Roman empire, Greek was the primary language of science.
-Advanced scientific research and teaching was mainly carried on in the Hellenistic side of the Roman empire, in Greek.
+Advanced scientific research and teaching were mainly carried on in the Hellenistic side of the Roman empire, in Greek.

 The education system in the Greek city-state of Sparta was entirely different, designed to create warriors with complete obedience, courage, and physical perfection.
 At the age of seven, boys were taken away from their homes to live in school dormitories or military barracks.
 There they were taught sports, endurance and fighting, and little else, with harsh discipline.
 Most of the population was illiterate.